 Professional Treatments for Survivor’s Guilt

 Treatment for PTSD usually involves some kind of therapy.
 Reach out to a mental health professional if the consequences of your survivor’s guilt remain or worsen.
-Consider using Choosing Therapy’s online directory to look for a therapist who specializes in trauma, PTSD, grief, and loss.
+Consider using an online therapist directory to look for a therapist who specializes in trauma-informed care, PTSD, grief, and loss.

 - Cognitive behavioral therapy (CBT): This type of therapy focuses on changing patterns of self-blame or negative thinking.
 It teaches patients to restructure the thoughts that cause these negative outcomes and focus on the present.
 It also incorporates mindfulness techniques to help heighten awareness of emotions and feelings.